2-alchemists/krossboard-docs/content/docs/amazon-eks-installation.md

 toc = true
 +++

-Krossboard is designed to work as a standalone EC2 virtual machine on AWS cloud.
+On Amazon Web Services (AWS) cloud, Krossboard is designed to work as a standalone EC2 virtual machine on AWS cloud.
 As of current version, it discovers and handles EKS clusters on a per [AWS region](https://docs.aws.amazon.com/en_us/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) basis.

 This guide describes steps to setup an instance of Krossboard within an AWS region.